canonical/ubuntu-pro-client/dev-docs/explanations/string_changes_policy.md

 Whenever a string is changed, added, or deleted, that has an impact on existing translations and therefore an impact on the user experience of `pro` in non-english locales.
 To minimize regressions in translations, we have the following policy in place regarding string changes.
-This policy is implemented in practice via a custom Github action that posts a questionare and prompt for justification on all Github PRs that modify the `messages` module of Ubuntu Pro Client.
+This policy is implemented in practice via a custom GitHub action that posts a questionnaire and prompt for justification on all Github PRs that modify the `messages` module of Ubuntu Pro Client.

 ## Changing existing (already translated) strings